wendyverdonk93/docs/content/api/transactions/create_refund.md

 ----------------
 __order_id__ | integer / string

-The unique identifier of the order.
+The order_id of the order you want to refund.

 ----------------
 __currency__ | string